Are Americans Ready to Storm the Bastille?

 The cadence is a bit off, of course.

-The only blood at the Capitol came spilling out of a 35-year-old Air Force veteran’s neck, shot through by a Capitol policeman.
+The only blood at the Capitol came spilling out of a 35-year-old Air Force veteran’s neck, shot through by the pistol of a Capitol policeman.

-No heads went up on spikes at the Capitol — feet merely went up on Nancy Pelosi’s desk.
+No heads went up on spikes — feet merely went up on Nancy Pelosi’s desk.

-And the marauders walked out not long after they walked in… and went home.
+And the marauders walked out shortly after they walked in… and went home.

 Nor were they famished.
-By the appearance of many, rather the opposite.
+By the appearance of many, rather the opposite was true.

 In brief, 2021 America is not 1789 France.
-The Church is punchless, American nobility is a contradiction, no king beleaguers us.
+The Church is punchless, American nobility is a contradiction in terms, no king beleaguers us.

 But do millions of Americans believe they are being bossed and exploited by an overbearing elite?